 The creation of the Facebook Pixel and its integration with SplitMetrics is a matter of minutes.
 Here is a step-by-step guide to creating the Facebook Pixel:

-- You need to obtain your pixel ID.
-Select the option ‘Manually Install the Code Yourself’.
+6. You need to obtain your pixel ID.
+Select the option ‘Install code manually’.

-- For each running SplitMetrics experiment you want to connect to the Facebook Pixel, go to an experiment Report Page > Integrations > Facebook Pixel.
+For each running SplitMetrics experiment you want to connect to the Facebook Pixel, go to an experiment Report Page > Integrations > Facebook Pixel.
 Note that you cannot integrate pixel with drafts or finished experiments.

-- Paste your Facebook Pixel ID into the corresponding input line, check ‘Enable integration’ and click ‘Save’.
+12. Paste your Facebook Pixel ID into the corresponding input line, check ‘Enable integration’ and click ‘Save’.